wb14123/blog/jekyll/_posts/2012-12-05-Backup-My-Dotfiles.markdown

 + Keep different versions for different machines (Such as for desktop and laptop).
 Just use branch to control them.
 + If you are using vim plugins from git repo or something like [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), you could simple use git submodule to keep track of them.

 The basic idea is put configure files in a directory such as `dotfile` and use git to track it.
 Then make a symbolic link to home.
 However, manual make symbolic links is boring.
 Firstly I am thinking of use the same directory structure as `~/` and then automatic link them.
 But there comes some problems: for some directories such as `.vim`, we should make a link for them while for some directories such as `.config`, we may only want to link `openbox` under it to `~/.config/openbox`.
-It seems impossible to use a automatic way totally.
+It seems impossible to use an automatic way totally.
 But some shell code could make life a little easy:

 	check_link() {
 		LINK=`pwd`/$1